-Each student will be assigned to a Faculty Advisor.
+Each student will be assigned to an academic advisor.
 Undergraduate students will remain with the assigned advisor throughout their program.
-Graduate students will be assigned a Faculty Advisor upon admission but may change their advisor after the concentration area is declared.
+Graduate students will be assigned an academic advisor upon admission but may elect to change their advisor after the area of concentration is declared.

-Students meet with the Faculty Advisor at least once each semester to review their academic plan and progress toward completion of the academic requirements.
+Students meet with the academic advisor at least once each semester to review their academic plan and progress toward completion of the academic requirements.
 Responsibility for completion of academic requirements rests with the student.
 Following the advising session, faculty will remove the registration hold.

-Faculty Advisors may require students to meet with them more than once a semester if necessary.
+Academic advisors may require students to meet with them more than once a semester if necessary.
 Generally, contact with students is initiated at critical periods throughout a student's academic career such as during a student's first year of study, upon notification of being at-risk within a course, and as they approach graduation.

 Students may initiate academic advising at any time.
-Students should meet with the Faculty Advisor to answer immediate questions, to facilitate the student's progress through their academic program, or to receive caring support in their role as a student.
+Students should meet with the academic advisor to answer immediate questions, to facilitate the student's progress through their academic program, or to receive caring support in their role as student.